Free Eccouncil 312-49 Exam Actual Questions & Explanations

 Use this topic map to guide your study for Eccouncil 312-49 (Computer Hacking Forensic Investigator V10) within the Computer Hacking Forensic Investigator path.

-• Module 01: Computer Forensics Fundamentals - Understand core forensic principles, the digital evidence lifecycle, and legal frameworks governing investigations.
-You must be able to explain chain of custody requirements and forensic best practices.
+• Module 01: Computer Forensics Fundamentals - Understand the principles of digital evidence, chain of custody procedures, and the legal framework governing forensic investigations.

-• Module 08: Mobile Device Forensics - Conduct investigations on smartphones and tablets including app data, messaging, and location information.
-Candidates should understand mobile operating systems and extraction techniques for iOS and Android.
+• Module 10: Mobile Device Forensics - Acquire and analyze data from smartphones and tablets, including app data, messaging, and location information.

 Question Formats & What They Test